Complex behaviour that may be triggered by stress or distress is a widespread issue for people with dementia.

 Caring for complex behaviours

-Our care practices at Pennine Lodge have resulted in a reduction in challenging behaviour and an improvement in quality of life.
+Our care practices at Pennine Lodge have resulted in a reduction in angry and upset behaviour and an improvement in quality of life.

-We understand that an ongoing assessment of challenging behaviour is vital, good observation is essential and establishing the causes and triggers of the behaviour is critical.
+We understand that an ongoing assessment of complex behaviour is vital, good observation is essential and establishing the causes and triggers of the behaviour is critical.

 Our highly knowledgeable and experienced care team favour using non-pharmacological and non-physical methods to de-escalate situations.
 We have access to a multidisciplinary team who deliver clinical services within a calm and relaxed environment, including: